John-Connolly/Merge/README.md

 ```
 #### Placement
 - stretchFit:  Stretches the ovelay to cover the entire video frame.
 This is ideal for
-situations for adding drawing to a video.
+situations like adding drawing to a video.

 - custom: Custom coordinates for the ovelay and size for the overlay.